Gaurav10806/DraftYard/README.md

 ---

-# 📸 Screenshots

-- Landing Page
-- Dashboard
-- AI Idea Review
-- Community Feed
-- Draft Workspace
-- Stack Intelligence
-- Admin Dashboard

----

 # 🚀 Future Scope

 - AI Contributor Matching
 - Advanced Project Analytics
+- Mentor & Investor Discovery
 - Mobile Application
-- Mentor & Investor Discovery
+- Project Recommendation Engine
 - Multi-language Support

 ---

 # 📄 License

-Developed for educational and academic purposes.
+This project was developed for educational and academic purposes.

+---

+## ⭐ Support

-⭐ If you like this project, give it a star on GitHub!
+If you found this project interesting, consider giving it a **Star ⭐** on GitHub!